 Where to Stay

-There a many options when staying in Nashville.
+There are many options when staying in Nashville.
 Downtown and lower Broadway are not the only areas.
-There are quieter, more family friendly, slower going neighborhoods like the Gulch, Opryland or East Nashville.
+There are quieter, more family-friendly, slower-going neighborhoods like the Gulch, Opryland, or East Nashville.
 I hope you find the below information helpful in making your decision.

 The Gulch.
 Staying in the Gulch gives you some distance from the noise of the central business district.
 It has a modern, urban feel is home to fantastic restaurants and boutique shopping.
 Plus, it's only a 20-minute walk or a 5-minute drive from downtown.
 We wrote a complete guide (including hotel recommendations) to stay in the Gulch vs. Downtown here.

 Opryland.
 If you plan to visit the Grand Ole Opry, you should stay at Opryland Hotel.
 The hotel itself is enormous.
 Complete with a southern village and mall right next door.
 It's worth remembering that it's a 20-minute drive from downtown Nashville.
 It's a suburb in and of itself.
 It's a smooth drive; however, if you plan on visiting many downtown attractions, you should stay downtown and drive out to Opryland to visit.
 I wrote a complete guide on Opryland vs. Downtown here.